Skip to main contentSkip Navigation or Skip to Content

 The TRU Steps Towards Success Series is an opportunity for students to connect with peers, learn how to access resources on campus, and engage in skill-building interactive sessions.
 This series will cultivate a sense of belonging, boost student well-being, and empower students to take ownership over their own success.

-Join us for a three-part series in the Winter semester to sharpen your academic and life skills.
+Join us for a three-part series to sharpen your academic and life skills.
+The next session schedule will be released in late fall 2024.

 Search To Top